Post Summary: A Desert Soak at Alvord Hot Springs In SE Oregon

 The pools have a small changing room, as well as a covered and uncovered bench to keep your stuff off the ground.

 It was built with all these convenient features, but they were still able to leave the majority of the space open to the views around it.
+Please follow leave no trace principles, and these easy hot springs etiquette tips to keep this place beautiful and open for years to come!

 We spent both sunrise and sunset soaking in the pools!